mrpbennett/home-ops/README.md

     └── postgres-db.yaml
 ```

-My `argo-root.yml` argocd application checks for changes in `kubernetes/registry` for new `Application` manifests.
-That application then checks in the `apps` directory, and then deploys the app like the below:
+My `argo-root.yaml` argocd application checks for changes in `./kubernetes/registry` for new `Application` manifests.
+That manifest then checks in the `apps` directory, then deploys the app like the below:

 ```yml
 source: